Linear Operators and Operator Functions Associated with Spectral Boundary Value Problems: Introduction

-The last section is another illustration of the boundary value problem technique discussed in the paper in application to singular perturbations of multidimensional differential operators.
-We consider the simple quantum mechanical model of a finite number of point interactions in $L^2(\Real^3)$, see~\cite{AGHH, AlbevKur}.
-An interpretation in the form of Schr\"odinger operator with $\delta$\nobreakdash-potentials is obtained and additional comments regarding singular perturbations concentrated on the point sets of zero Lebesgue measure are supplied.
-It is instructive to compare results of this section with the heuristic considerations of Section~\ref{DNMAP} and observe how the abstract constructions from the main text are realized in these two particular cases.
+The last section is an illustration of the boundary value problem technique discussed in the paper in application to singular perturbations of multidimensional differential operators.
+A simple example of the quantum mechanical model for a finite number of point interactions in $L^2(\Real^3)$ (see~\cite{AGHH}, \cite{AlbevKur}) is studied.
+A familiar interpretation in the form of Schr\"odinger operator with $\delta$\nobreakdash-potentials is given and additional comments regarding singular perturbations concentrated on the null sets are supplied.
+Reported results are by no means new; most of them can be easily found in the relevant literature cited in the text.
+The objective of this section is to demonstrate how the abstract schema presented in earlier chapters can be put to practice for the study of particular cases of multidimensional differential operators.

+The concept of this paper took shape during my visit to Cardiff University in April 2008.
+I would like to express my sincere gratitude to Prof.~Marco~Marletta and Prof.~ Malcolm~Brown for the invitation, hospitality, and inspiring discussions.
+I am also grateful to Prof.~Serguei~Naboko for his interest to the work, multiple discussions concerning its style, and continuous encouragement.
+Last but not least, I am indebted to an anonymous referee for his/her thorough examination of the manuscript and the list of relevant research papers published after the present work was completed, see~\cite{A01}, \cite{A02}, \cite{A03}, \cite{A04}, \cite{A05}, \cite{A06}, \cite{A07}, \cite{A08}, \cite{A09}, \cite{A10}, \cite{A11}, \cite{A12}.
+The comments that I was able to act on definitely improved the text; as for the others, I am hopeful to be able to address them in future publications.

+This work is dedicated to the memory of Boris Pavlov (1936 -- 2016), the role model of my academic career.

 \begin{paragraph}{Notation} Symbols~$\Real$, $\Complex$, $\I (z)$ stand for the real axis, the complex plane, and the imaginary part of a complex number~$z\in \Complex$, respectively.
 The upper and lower half planes are the open sets~$\Complex_\pm := \{ z \in \Complex \; | \;\pm\I (z) > 0 \}$.
 If $A$ is a linear operator on a separable Hilbert space~$H$, the domain, range and null set of~$A$ are denoted $\Dom(A)$, $\Ran(A)$, and $\Ker(A)$, respectively.
 For two separable Hilbert spaces~$H_1$ and~$H_2$ the notation~$A : H_1 \to H_2 $ is used for a bounded linear operator~$A$ defined everywhere in~$H_1$ with the range in the space~$H_2$.
 The symbol~$\rho(A)$ is used for the resolvent set of~$A$.
 For a Hilbert space~$H$ the term \textit{subspace} always denotes a closed linear set in~$H$.
 The closure of operators and sets is denoted by the horizonal bar over the corresponding symbol.
 All Hilbert spaces are assumed separable.